MattAndrewsUSA/audio-loader/src/docs/CreatingACapacitorPlugin.md

 5. Common Processing: Remains the same, handling the results from Promise.all.

-6. Plugin Check: Added a basic check (if (!MyAudioLoader)) just in case the plugin isn't registered correctly.
+6. Plugin Check: Added a basic check (if (!AudioLoader)) just in case the plugin isn't registered correctly.